 The statue was depicting the protector of the city of Rhodes, the God Helios (Sun), naked with a crown of rays around the head.
-On the right hand of the statue there was a lamp with fire, or a torch.
+On the right hand of the statue, there was a lamp with fire or a torch.
 It was the tallest statue of the ancient world, standing at over 30 meters of height.
 The design, posture and dimensions of the statue of Liberty (33m) are based on the descriptions about Colossus.

 It is known that the statue stood in its place for only 54 years.
 In fact, during the earthquake of the year 226 BC the statue collapsed and snapped at the height of the knees with the remains falling on the ground.
 When the King Ptolemy III of Egypt learned about the disgrace, offered to pay for the reconstruction of the famous statue.
-The Rhodians were hesitant fearing to offend their God Helios and after asking the oracle of Delphi they decided not to rebuilt it.
+The Rhodians were hesitant fearing to offend their God Helios and after asking the oracle of Delphi they decided not to rebuild it.

 One of the main debates that still today reigns among the archeologists is the position where the Colossus stood.
 There are many different opinions but there is no hard evidence to favor any of them.
 Most believe that the various gravures coming from the medieval times representing Colossus standing in the front of the old port of Rhodes have a little to do with the real Colossus.